 developed some useful techniques from Boxing and became an even more effective martial art.
 Watch the fight between Joseph "Bazooka Joe" Valtellini and Alex Berrios to know what I mean.

 Pay attention to Valtellini setting up a pace for this fight with his boxing skills.
 It shows the advantage of an enhanced Muay Thai over a more traditional style.
 That said, I highly recommend learning both of the styles and then switching them when needed.

-Boxer's greatest strength lies in punches that can be delivered with knockout power.
-Thai boxer's main power is a versatile striking, use of knee and elbow strikes, clinch techniques, and long-range attacks like push kicks.
+Boxers' greatest strength lies in punches that can be delivered with knockout power.
+Thai boxer's main power is versatile striking, the use of knee and elbow strikes, clinch techniques, and long-range attacks like push kicks.
 When combined with good boxing skills it makes an almost unstoppable stand-up fighter.

 Traditional Thai boxers without Western boxing skills would struggle with a good professional boxer.
-Modern Thai boxer with proper boxing skills would be much more confident in the same fight.
+Modern Thai boxers with proper boxing skills would be much more confident in the same fight.